 In subsequent years, veteran Master Gardeners serve a total of at least 35 volunteer hours each year, including 10 hours of continuing education, in order to retain certified status.

-If you have any questions about the application process would like to be placed on our notification list for 2017, contact:
+If you have any questions about the application process, contact:

 Erika Johnson, Master Gardener Program Coordinator